ryansgot/forsuredbplugin/README.md

 ```

 ## Revisions

+### 0.6.3
+- Fixes issue with Android and Fabric by not attempting to add migration assets to assembled binary in the same build as a `dbMigrate` is being run (for an Android project).
+The alternative is to run `dbMigrate` and any task that merges assets as separate builds, with the `dbMigrate` build run first so that the output assets are picked up by the second build.
+- Fixes issue in a Java/Kotlin project (non-android) where migration asset copying was failing.

 ### 0.6.2
 - fixes issues in java and kotlin projects where SPI declarations and migrations would not get added to the processed resources.
 Now you can run in one command: `./gradlew dbMigrate run`, and regardless of whether your migrations or SPI declarations existed prior to this command, the tasks will be run in the correct order to be included in the run.